pyDock/AlphaFold3-Conda-Install/README.md

 ```bash
 ./AF3_run.sh
 ```

----

 ## Additional Notes

-- **Hardware Requirements:** Ensure that you have a compatible GPU and sufficient memory to efficiently run AlphaFold 3.
+- **Use the `AF3_run.sh`** script anywhere on the system.

+    ```
+        cp AF3_run.sh ${CONDA_PREFIX}/bin/
+        chmod +x ${CONDA_PREFIX}/bin/AF3_run.sh
+    ```
+- **Hardware Requirements:** To run AlphaFold 3 on systems with limited resources, a minimum of an Amper NVIDIA GPU with 8 o 12 GB of VRAM.
+However, for optimal performance, it's recommended to use professional GPUs like the NVIDIA A100, H100 or high-end consumer GPUs such as the RTX 3090, 4090, or the latest 5090, as these offer superior memory and processing capabilities that significantly enhance the efficiency of running AlphaFold 3.
 - **CUDA and NVIDIA Drivers:** Verify that you have the correct versions of CUDA and NVIDIA drivers that match the installed `nvidia` packages.
-- **Disk Space:** The databases and models require significant disk space.
-Make sure you have at least 100 GB of free space.
+- **Disk Space:** The databases (627 GB), the models (2.1 GB), and the Conda environment (6.7 GB) require significant disk space.
+Make sure you have at least **800 GB of free space.**
-- **Updates and Support:** Regularly check the official AlphaFold 3 repository for updates and potential changes to dependencies.
+- **Updates and Support:** Regularly check the official [AlphaFold 3 repository](https://github.com/google-deepmind/alphafold3)for updates and potential changes to dependencies.

 If you encounter any issues during the installation or execution process, feel free to ask for additional assistance.